-Persons discharging managerial responsibilities within an issuer of a financial instrument or 1. an emission allowance market participant, not exempted pursuant to the second subparagraph of paragraph 2 of Article 12, as well as persons closely associated with them, shall inform the issuer about the existence of every transaction conducted on their own account relating to the shares of that issuer, or to derivatives or other financial instruments linked to them, or in emission allowances or related derivatives, when the total amount of the transactions are more than EUR [20,000] over a manner ensuring fast access to this information on a non-discriminatory basis and makes it available to the officially appointed mechanisme reffered to in [transparensdirective] as soon as possible, and no less than [3] business days after the day on which the transaction occurred.
+1. Persons discharging managerial responsibilities within an issuer of a financial instrument or an emission allowance market participant, not exempted pursuant to the second subparagraph of paragraph 2 of Article 12, as well as persons closely associated with them, shall inform the issuer about the existence of every transaction conducted on their own account relating to the shares of that issuer, or to derivatives or other financial instruments linked to them, or in emission allowances or related derivatives, when the total amount of the transactions are more than EUR [20,000] over a period of [12 calender months].
+The issuer shall ensure that the information is made public in a manner ensuring fast access to this information on a non-discriminatory basis and makes it available to the officially appointed mechanisme reffered to in [transparencydirective] as soon as possible, and no less than [3] business days after the day on which the transaction occurred.
 The issuer shall use such media as may reasonably be relied upon for the effective dissemination of information to the public throughout the Community.